Take Appointment Now - Call - 7775017788.

 The most successful way to treat PCOS is by living a healthy life.
 The way you eat, exercise and generally stay healthy is the best way to reduce your symptoms.
 When making change to your lifestyle, avoid short-term fad diets or changes you can’t keep up for long, make sure you are ready to change and that you have support around you.
 Importantly, set small achievable goals that you can manage – such as always taking the stairs instead of the lift, trying a pedometer and working out ways to increase your steps each day, changing to low-fat milk, replacing juice with water – and build these up over time.
 Keep an eye on your weight and aim for prevention of weight gain or slow, steady, small weight losses.

 Regular exercise greatly helps women with PCOS in many ways, such as helping to improve mood and prevent weight gain, type 2 diabetes and heart disease.
 Try and find ways to exercise that you enjoy, such as walking with friends, and make it a regular part of your routine.

 PCOS is a very common condition caused by changes in two main hormones – insulin and male-type hormones.
 It affects every woman differently, with symptoms such as emotional challenges, increased body hair, acne, weight gain, problems getting pregnant and irregular periods.
-PCOS does not go away and in the longer term increases the risk factors of type 2 diabetes and heart disease.
+PCOS does not go away and in the longer term increases the risk factors of type 2 diabetes and Heart disease.
+“However this condition can be completely controlled and people with PCOS lead a healthy life.”
 The best way to manage PCOS is by Having good discussion with your Endocrinologist and by living a healthy lifestyle, with a good diet and regular exercise.